-The mission of the Office of Internal Audit is to provide independent, objective assurance and consulting services designed to improve the operations and internal controls of the University.
+The mission of the Internal Audit Department is to provide independent, objective assurance and consulting services designed to improve the operations and internal controls of the University.
 Internal Audit assists the University in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of business risk management, control, and internal operating processes that support the University’s core missions of teaching, research, and service.

 II.
 PROFESSIONAL STANDARDS AND ETHICS:

 Internal Audit will conduct its activities in accordance with The Institute of Internal Auditors’ “Code of Ethics” and the International Standards for the Professional Practice of Internal Auditing, and will adhere to the fundamental requirements for the professional practice of internal auditing and for evaluating the effectiveness of Internal Audit’s performance.

 - Internal Audit provides institution-wide services to all departments and units of the University including the colleges, administrative departments and auxiliary enterprises.

 - Except where restricted by legal privilege or by applicable laws and regulations, Internal Audit is authorized unlimited and unrestricted access to all University data, records, files, property, and personnel in carrying out its duties and responsibilities.
 Internal auditors will appropriately safeguard and protect the confidentiality of such records and information.

 - The Director of Internal Auditing, with appropriate input from UD management, is authorized to allocate Department resources and determine audit selection, scopes, procedures, frequencies, timing, and report content and apply appropriate techniques to accomplish the Internal Audit Plan, as approved by the Board of Trustees Audit Visiting Committee.